MariaMillanGordillo/zrive-ds/src/module_5/module5.md

 print(f"Hyperparametrized model mean metric: {test_results_final_tree['weighted-return'].mean()}")
 ```

-    Hyperparametrized model mean metric: 0.10401870245714662
+    Hyperparametrized model mean metric: 1.747601285063443

-It improves our given model.
-However, it is not close to the baseline one.
+Our objective is to maximize the weighted return of the model.
+The hyperparameterized model achieves a mean weighted return of 1.7476, which represents a significant improvement compared to the baseline and the given model.
+This result demonstrates the effectiveness of hyperparameter tuning in optimizing the model's performance for our target metric.

 ```python